 Each year, NCICU hosts meetings for more than 13 administrative and faculty groups from our 36 member colleges and universities.
 The meetings allow member institutions to share best practices, hear from regionally and nationally known speakers, collaborate on problems and challenges, and create and nurture relationships crucial to the success of future collaborative initiatives.
 Examples of the types of groups that meet at least annually are presidents, chief financial officers, chief academic officers, chief development officers, chief student affairs officers and financial aid directors.

 College Access and Success

 NCICU is committed to access to higher education by low income and first generation students.
 We seek funds to develop specific programming to assure the success of those students once enrolled.
 For example, in recent years, we partnered with the Council of Independent Colleges for a yearlong Women’s Economic Empowerment Program for female students from five selected colleges and universities.
 The women were provided with career advice and counseling, mentoring by an alumnus and a two-day conference.
-Sponsorship made the program outcomes more achievable.
+Sponsorships help make this and other programs possible.